-When used with AIM, STEP is a simple tool that you can use to change an activity to make it more inclusive.
-This includes making an activity easier or harder so all pupils can take part, achieve success and progress.
+When used with AIM, STEP is a simple tool you can use to change activities to make them more inclusive.
+This includes making an activity easier or harder so participants can take part, achieve success, and progress.

 STEP is an acronym for: